highfive-devs/highfive/README.md

 One of the main contributors to [BlueBrain/HighFive](https://github.com/BlueBrain/HighFive) wanted to keep the project alive past the end of BBP.
-This repository was created to provide a seemless continuation of HighFive; and prevent fracturing or capturing of the project.
+This repository was created to provide a seamless continuation of HighFive; and prevent fracturing or capturing of the project.

 This repository is not supported by the Blue Brain Project or EPFL.